 How people make decisions and interact with each other in different contexts has been appealing to me.
 My current work with Wang Han and Wu Haitau investigates how people use and perceive communication strategies when seeking help.
 I major in Psychology and Economics at PKU.

 My PhD work focuses on human communication, and, more broadly, how individuals coordinate with one another to achieve mutual goals.
 Some of my projects adopt a developmental perspective and ask how humans acquire this key social ability and what structural and functional changes in the brain support the development of this function.
 I hope to provide a more quantitative, mechanistic understanding for these long-standing questions.
 Prior to joining the lab, I obtained a bachelor's degree in Psychology from Sun Yat-sen University.

 I am intrigued by human decisions, especially irrational ones.
 At the moment, I am trying to use computational models to interpret the variances observed in communicative behavior that cannot be explained by previous methods.
 I am from the School of Yuanpei, PKU, majoring in both Psychology and Economics.

 I am broadly interested in human decision-making.
 My undergrad work mainly focused on preference formation and changes, such as the influence of repeated exposure on preferences.
 Prior to joining the lab, I obtained my bachelor's degree in Psychology from Peking University.

 What interests me at the moment is why and how people sometimes change their attitude towards particular things, places, or people in a seemingly irrational manner.
 In our current project, Yaomin and I are trying to develop computational models to predict preference changes in a range of human behavior.
-I have a bachelor’s degree in Psychology and a double bachelor's degree in Management from Peking University.
+I received my bachelor’s degrees in Psychology and Management from Peking University.